folio-org/okapi/doc/guide.md

 chunked encoding to make the connections to the modules.

 We envision that different kinds of modules will carry different level
-values: e.g. authentication and authorization will have the highest possible priority, next the actual business logic processing unit, followed by metrics, statistics, monitoring, logging, etc.
+values: e.g. authentication and authorization will have the lowest possible priority, next the actual business logic processing unit, followed by metrics, statistics, monitoring, logging, etc.